How to Find a Dom or Sub: Five Places to Meet People

 4. Reach out by message to some people local to you, particularly if they run events or seem very active and respected in the community.
 Remember: the goal is to make friends and find community at this stage, not to hook up.

-If you’re single, you can skip this section as this is written for folks already in a relationship (or several – we’re poly-friendly here!)
+If you’re single, you can skip this section of the guide as this is written for BDSM beginners already in one or more relationships.

 I know how tempting it is, if these desires have been burning inside of you for months or years, to go out and explore them on the sly.
 We have a word for this, however, and that word is cheating.
 Most folks in the BDSM community take a dim view of people lying to and cheating on their partners, because this goes against the central ethos of informed consent.